Biochar carbon removal: Permanence

 Permanence in carbon products is a good indicator of the quality or durability of the material.
 It also describes the amount of time that carbon can be stored in a material.
 Biochar is produced by rapidly carbonizing organic matter into maceral.
 There is evidence that biochar, produced at pyrolysis temperature over 600 C, resembles inertinite and thus highly stable.
-Research suggests that the permanance and therewith removal potential of biochar is generally underestimated due to oversimplified methodologies.
+Research suggests that the permanance and therewith removal potential of biochar is generally underestimated due to oversimplified methodologies, including parameterisation deficiencies in the prevalent two-pool decay model that effectively apply labile-fraction decay constants to the entire biochar mass.

 The level to which carbon dioxide is fixed and stored, depends both on the biochar production process and the subsequent application.
 If produced under certain conditions, 97% of the total organic carbon in biochar is highly refractory carbon, i.e. carbon that has near infinite stability.
 This implies that biochar can have a very high permanence in terms of carbon dioxide storage.
 Achieving effective pyrolisis is therefore an important requirement for high permanence.
+For biochar produced at temperatures between 350 °C and 800 °C, the measured labile carbon fraction ranges from approximately 16% to 1%, and incubation experiments to date have primarily captured the degradation of this labile fraction, leaving the decay rate of the recalcitrant fraction empirically unquantified.